iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 ## [5] "siege"
 ```

-**Question Q9**: What does it mean the value " " on the variable *battle_type*? **Expectation E9**: Probably an unknown battle type. **Answer A9**: The value is not indicated because is unknown how the battle went and its outcome, being the battle the Siege of Winterfell by Stannis Baratheon
+**Question Q9**: What does it mean the value " " on the variable *battle_type*? **Expectation E9**: Probably an unknown battle type. **Answer A9**: The value is not indicated because is unknown how the battle went and its outcome, being the battle the Siege of Winterfell by Stannis Baratheon.

 ```r
 battles[which(battles$battle_type==""),c("name","attacker_king","attacker_outcome","defender_king","battle_type")]